A Modo Mio Voicy

-If you have a capsule coffee machine, most models can be bought with an automatic milk frothing accessory that will do this step for you at the touch of a button, although some do have traditional steam pipes for manual frothing.
+If you have a pod coffee machine, most models can be bought with an automatic milk frothing accessory that will do this step for you at the touch of a button, although some do have traditional steam pipes for manual frothing.
 Some capsule brands, such as Dolce Gusto and Tassimo, use pre-prepared milk capsules instead.

-If you have a bean-to-cup machine, you'll either have a steam pipe and need to follow the steps above, or you might have a model that automatically froths the milk and prepares your cappuccino, in which case you'll just need to add milk to the frothing unit.
+If you have a bean-to-cup coffee machine, you'll either have a steam pipe and need to follow the steps above, or you might have a model that automatically froths the milk and prepares your cappuccino, in which case you'll just need to add milk to the frothing unit.

 The final stage of creating your cappuccino is to add the lovely frothed milk to the espresso you made earlier.